JasmineWillis2117/azure-network-protocols/README.md

 </p>
 <p>
-3. In Wireshark, filter for SSH traffic only
+3. In Wireshark, filter for SSH traffic only</p>
 -  From your Windows 10 VM, “SSH into” your Ubuntu Virtual Machine (via its private IP address)</p>
 -  Type commands (username, pwd, etc) into the linux SSH connection and observe SSH traffic spam in WireShark</p>
 -  Exit the SSH connection by typing ‘exit’ and pressing [Enter]</p>